orroprotocol/core/blog/2026-06-04-orro-business-proposal-june-2026.md

 ## What is ORRO?

-ORRO is a time-based creative protocol on the Solana blockchain that treats time as the primary material for artists to structure, protect, and release work over time.
+ORRO is a time-based protocol on the Solana blockchain that treats time as the primary material for artists to structure, protect, and release work over time.
 Unlike static, traditional platforms, it organizes creative fragments into interconnected, enduring frameworks, rewarding consistency and building value for creators and collectors.

 ## What is our vision?